philipp-baumann/ci-test-source-cp-file/README.md

 [https://github.com/cpina/github-action-push-to-another-repository](cpina/github-action-push-to-another-repository).
 Pushing the trigger file of format `_trigger-file/_trigger_$(date "+%Y-%m-%d_%H%M%S")` from source to the root directory of the target repo is configured via a SSH deployment key.
-More details and an example can be found in the [docs of the action](https://cpina.github.io/push-to-another-repository-docs/setup.html#setup-using-ssh-deploy-keys).
+More details to set it up and more examples can be found in the [docs of the action](https://cpina.github.io/push-to-another-repository-docs/setup.html#setup-using-ssh-deploy-keys).

 - Trigger source file: